Treatment of Regulatory Material

 CERTIFICATES

-- Stand-alone, optional regulatory certificates will be offered.
-Certificates can be taken when needed.
+- Stand-alone, optional U.S. regulatory certificates will be offered.
+Certificates can be taken when needed, beginning in early 2026

 Focus on the Material You Want or Need to Accomplish Your Goals